openziti/ziti-doc/docusaurus/docs/quickstarts/network/hosted/index.md

 ```

 :::note
 Make sure you have `jq` installed on your machine.
-From ubuntu that would look like:
+From Debian distros that would look like:

 ```bash
 sudo apt update && sudo apt install jq -y